-INVESTMENT MANAGER AND SUB-INVESTMENT MANAGER
+INVESTMENT MANAGER AND SUB-INVESTMENT MANAGERS

-The Manager has appointed the Investment Manager as investment manager to the Sub-Funds.
+The Manager has appointed the Investment Manager as investment manager to the Sub-Fund.
 The Investment Manager is an indirect, wholly-owned subsidiary of Marsh McLennan Companies, Inc. and commenced operations on 18 August 2006.

-The Investment Manager has appointed the Sub-Investment Manager in respect of the Sub-Funds.
-Information relating to the Sub-Investment Manager appointed by the Investment Manager will be disclosed in the Appendix I to the Supplement.
-Furthermore, details of the Sub-Investment Manager will be disclosed in the most recent financial reports of the Company.
+The Investment Manager may appoint one or more Sub-Investment Managers in respect of the Sub-Fund.
+Information relating to the Sub-Investment Managers appointed by the Investment Manager will be disclosed in the Appendix to the Supplement if such a Sub-Investment Manager is appointed.
+Furthermore, details of all Sub-Investment Managers will be disclosed in the most recent financial reports of the Company.

-The fees of the Sub-Investment Manager shall not exceed the percentage of the Net Asset Value per Share indicated in the table set out under the heading "FEES AND EXPENSES" below.
+The fees of the Sub-Investment Manager(s) shall be paid out of the assets of the Sub-Fund and further information is set out under the heading "FEES AND EXPENSES" below.